Meeting minutes and resources

 RG no

-RF then I think that should be and that is the scope of the of the of what we are tasked with investigating at the moment is the scope of the investigation that will give us the information required to safely reopen the roadways and what monitoring should be in place to give us the early warnings.
+RF then I think that should be and that is the scope of what we are tasked with investigating at the moment is the scope of the investigation that will give us the information required to safely reopen the roadways and what monitoring should be in place to give us the early warnings.

 RF I formally request that that scope be extended so that the longer-term solutions can be properly and rapidly investigated.